idaholab/moose/modules/reactor/doc/content/source/meshgenerators/AssemblyMeshGenerator.md

 The `AssemblyMeshGenerator` object adopts much of the existing input structure of patterned MeshGenerators but uses parameters that are more typical for reactor design.

-## Block ID Information
+## Region ID, Block ID, and Block Name Information

 The [!param](/Mesh/AssemblyMeshGenerator/background_region_id) and [!param](/Mesh/AssemblyMeshGenerator/duct_region_ids) parameters are used to identify regions within the assembly, that do not belong to one of the constituent pins, that belong to the same block both radially and axially.
-This functionality is intended for easy identification of regions within the mesh that will have the same properties, such as material assignments, and will assign the region ID to both the subdomain (block) ID and name.
+This functionality is intended for easy identification of regions within the mesh that will have the same properties, such as material assignments, and this region ID will be assigned as an extra element integer.

 The user defined ID assignment using [!param](/Mesh/AssemblyMeshGenerator/background_region_id) is given as a 1-D vector of size `A`, where `A` is the number of axial levels.
 This vector defines the background block IDs (single value per axial layer) starting from the bottom axial layer and ending with the top axial layer.
 Similarly, [!param](/Mesh/AssemblyMeshGenerator/duct_region_ids) is given as an `A` by `D` vector, where `D` is the number of duct intervals per axial layer.
 This vector assignment starts from the innermost duct region of the bottom axial layer, and extends out first radially and then axially.

-!alert! note title=Background and duct block IDs are modified to match background and duct region IDs It should be noted here that the extra integer "region_id" and the block ID of the resultant background and duct elements will be modified to match the same value as specified by [!param](/Mesh/AssemblyMeshGenerator/background_region_id) and [!param](/Mesh/AssemblyMeshGenerator/duct_region_ids).
+For ease of use, block ids are generated automatically by the mesh generator, and for users who require element identification by block name, the optional parameters [!param](/Mesh/AssemblyMeshGenerator/background_block_name) and [!param](/Mesh/AssemblyMeshGenerator/duct_block_names) can be defined to set block names for the assembly background and duct regions respectively.
+If block names are not provided, block names will be assigned automatically to have the name `RGMB_BLOCK_<region_id>`, where `<region_id>` is the region ID associated with the background / duct element.

-!alert-end!
+It should also be noted that block names defined by this mesh generator must form a unique mapping to a region ID, and this condition is enforced throughout all other ReactorGeometryMeshBuilder mesh generators, i.e., [`PinMeshGenerator`](PinMeshGenerator.md) and [`CoreMeshGenerator`](CoreMeshGenerator.md) as well.
+If this condition is not met, an error will be thrown.

 ## Reporting ID Information

-The `AssemblyMeshGenerator` object will tag all elements (that do not belong to one of the constituent pins) with the extra integer reporting ID named "region_id" with the value equal to their region ID.
+As mentioned above, the `AssemblyMeshGenerator` object will tag all elements (that do not belong to one of the constituent pins) with the extra integer reporting ID named "region_id" with the value equal to their region ID.

 The `AssemblyMeshGenerator` object also automatically tags all elements in the mesh with the [!param](/Mesh/AssemblyMeshGenerator/assembly_type) using the extra_integer name "assembly_type_id" and, if extruded, elements in each axial layer are tagged the axial layers using the name "plane_id".
 The pins composing the assembly are also tagged via [`CartesianIDPatternedMeshGenerator`](CartesianIDPatternedMeshGenerator.md) or [`HexIDPatternedMeshGenerator`](HexIDPatternedMeshGenerator.md), using the "cell" assignment type, with the extra integer name "pin_id".